hashicorp/design-system/website/docs/foundations/icons/partials/engineering-guidelines.md

 5.  `stretched`: if the SVG should have 100% width/height (stretch to fill the parent)—defaults to "false".
 6. (CSS) `class`: flight-icon, flight-icon-NAME, flight-icon-display-inline.
 7. CSS display: set to `display:inline-block`.
-8.  `data-test-icon` attribute: for the author's testing convenience; set to the value of the `@name` property.
+8.  `data-test-icon` attribute: for the author’s testing convenience; set to the value of the `@name` property.

 This makes the base, required invocation quite terse—`@name` is the only property that requires specification.
 So this invocation: